 This is another immediate no for us.

 While some house sitters don’t mind paying utilities, we argue that you couldn’t leave a pet home alone with the heat turned off during freezing winters or let them steam in hot summers.
 This practice seems to be most common in areas where utilities are super expensive and homeowners are worried house sitters will rack up a massive bill.
+Yet we’re sure they wouldn’t switch off the heat if they decided to use a paid pet carer who is only required to visit a couple of times a day to feed and/or walk the pet.
+This sort of service is very popular in cities, especially New York.

 Again, the key here is communication.
 We always make sure to ask the settings we should keep the AC or heat on and what we should turn it down to when we go out.